substantic/rain/docs/guide/overview.rst

 "Hello world" program.

-- **Start infrastructure.** You can do start and workers manually, but for standard scenarios there is "rain run" to do it for you.
+- **Start infrastructure.** You can do start and workers manually, but for standard scenariosthere is "rain run" to do it for you.
 The following command stars server and one local worker (Starting Rain infrastructure for distributed computations is described in :ref:`program-rain`.)::